AdminTurnedDevOps/PearsonCourses/Kubernetes-Security/Section8/lab/labinstructions.md

 ### Service Account

-Create a new service account in Kubernetes that matches the Role in Vault.
+1. Create a new service account in Kubernetes that matches the Role in Vault.

 ```
 kubectl create sa apptest
 ```

+This SA will be used to authenticate to Vault.

 ## Kubernetes and Vault Annotations